Why does deployment frequency matter?

 Summary

-Deployment frequency is not a silver bullet.
-Just because you can deploy multiple times a day doesn’t mean you’re providing value to your customer.
+Deployment frequency isn’t a silver bullet.
+Just because you can deploy multiple times a day doesn’t mean you’re providing value.

-However, building up the automation and the culture to support on-demand deployments is the right step to building an organization that is equipped to change and learn from its failures.
+However, building an automation and ownership culture to support on-demand deployments is the right step to building an organization equipped to change and learn from its failures.

 Deployment frequency is an excellent metric to track and strive for improvement as it encourages establishing key underlying components of a strong engineering organization.